Lewis Silkin represents Enterprise Holdings in successful IP infringement claim against competitor Europcar

-The Lewis Silkin team was led by partner Simon Chapman working alongside Senior Associate James Sweeting and Associates Olivia Eardley and Ned Lewis.
+The Lewis Silkin team was led by partner Simon Chapman working alongside Senior Associate James Sweeting and Associates Olivia Eardley.
 Lewis Silkin instructed barristers Henry Carr QC and Simon Malynicz.

 Today’s judgment marks the second major IP-related High Court win for Lewis Silkin in the past 12 months, following on from the landmark decision in the Lush v Amazon dispute in February 2014.